ansys/pysherlock/doc/source/user_guide/index.rst

 ================
 Using PySherlock
 ================
-After the Sherlock gRPC server has started, PySherlock methods can be used to perform operations with the Sherlock client.
+After the Sherlock gRPC server has started, you can use PySherlock methods to perform operations with the Sherlock client.

-We will illustrate how to use PySherlock to automate the process depicted in the below diagram.
+Subsequent topics describe how to use PySherlock to automate the process depicted in this diagram:

 .. image:: ../_static/userGuide-example-workflow-chart.png
   :align: center